-Without expectation of compensation or other remuneration, now or in the future, I hereby give my consent to the National House Project, their affiliates and agents, to use my image and likeness and/or any interview statements from me in its publications, advertising or other media activities (including the Internet).
+Without expectation of compensation or other remuneration, now or in the future, I hereby give my consent to the National House Project (NHP), and people/organisations they work with, to use my image and likeness and/or any interview statements from me in its publications, advertising or other media activities (including the Internet).
 This consent includes, but is not limited to:

-- (a) Permission to, film, photograph, tape, interview or otherwise make a video reproduction of me and/or record my voice; - (b) Permission to use my name; and - (c) Permission to use quotes from the interview(s) (or excerpts of such quotes), the film, photograph(s), tape(s) or reproduction(s) of me, and/or recording of my voice, in part or in whole, in its publications, in newspapers, magazines and other print media, on television, radio and electronic media (including the Internet), in theatrical media and/or in mailings for educational and awareness.
+(a) Permission to, film, photograph, tape, interview or otherwise make a video reproduction of me and/or record my voice;

+(b) Permission to use my name; and

+(c) Permission to use quotes from the interview(s) (or excerpts of such quotes), the film, photograph(s), tape(s) or reproduction(s) of me, and/or recording of my voice, in part or in whole, in its publications, in newspapers, magazines and other print media, on television, radio and electronic media (including the Internet), in theatrical media and/or in mailings for educational and awareness.

-The following information about name and address will be kept by the National House Project.
-The purpose of holding this data is so that the National House Project has a record of your consent and so that they can contact you (if necessary) about this video recording.
-This data may, (but only) shared with media service providers as evidence of your consent.
+The following information about your name and contact number will be kept by the NHP.
+The purpose of holding this data is so that the NHP has a record of your consent and so that they can contact you about any form of media.
+This data may be shared with media service providers as evidence of your consent.
 It will not be shared with any other party without your express consent.

-You also have the right to ask the National House Project to stop using your images at any time, in which case efforts will be taken to prevent them being used in future digital publications, but they may continue to appear in publications already in circulation.
+You also have the right to ask the NHP to stop using your images at any time, in which case efforts will be taken to prevent them being used in future digital publications, but they may continue to appear in publications already in circulation.

-This consent is given in perpetuity, and does not require prior or further approval by me.
+By signing this form your consent is given indefinitely and does not require further approval.

-Name:

-Signature: -
+Name: Signature:

-Address: